 Fort Lauderdale Pedestrian Accident Attorney Richard Ansara takes special care in working with children.
 At The Ansara Law Firm, we understand the pain, anger and frustration wrought by the serious injury or death of a child.
 No compensation can make it right.
-But we are devoted to fighting to make the resources available to give a child every chance at making a full recovery.
-We also take every step we can to ensure dangerous conditions are addressed and reckless, careless drivers are taken off the road.
+But we are devoted to fighting to make the resources available to give a child every chance at making a full recovery after a child pedestrian accident.
+Our attorneys also take every step we can to ensure dangerous conditions are addressed and reckless, careless drivers are taken off the road.

 The National Highway Traffic Safety Administration reports more than 4,000 pedestrians are killed each year in the United States and more than 70,000 are injured.
 Senior citizens and children are most at risk.
 And, while the overall number of fatal traffic accidents continues to decline in the United States, the number of serious and fatal pedestrian accidents is on the rise.
-Poor urban planning, an aging population, and distracted drivers are among the primary reasons.Child Safety and Fort Lauderdale Pedestrian Accidents
+Poor urban planning, an aging population, and distracted drivers are among the primary reasons.Child Pedestrian Accidents in Fort Lauderdale